AmitMandliya/gameOfLife/README.md

 Buggy code in Language Julia: https://repl.it/@AmitMandliya1/buggyGameOfLife#main.jl <br>
 Buggy code in Language Kotlin: https://repl.it/@himol7/gameOfLife#main.kt <br>
 The participants will also have access to our github repository url, in case if they wish to run the code locally.
-3. Once, the participant manage to find the bugs and Run the program correctly, one of our team member would inform him and note the time taken and get the feedback from the participant.
+3. Once, the participant manage to find the bugs and Run the program correctly, one of our team member would inform him and note the time taken.
+4. The participant will then proceed to fill up a 5-question form about his debugging experience: https://forms.gle/bU4UvE1Kmfpuojoy7
-4. At the end of all the participant's turn, our team will set up a Zoom meeting and identify the best language to code in.
+5. At the end of all the participant's turn, our team will set up a Zoom meeting and identify the best language to code in.
 The team will also discuss the analysis done during the zoom sessions with the participants.